uber/react-vis/docs/interaction.md

 ### XYPlot event handlers

 ### onMouseDown
 Type: `function`
 Default: none
 This event handler is triggered whenever the mousebutton of the user is down while their mouse cursor is in the plot area.
 It passes a mouse event.

 ### onMouseEnter
 Type: `function`
 Default: none
 This event handler is triggered whenever the mouse of the user enters the plot area.
 It passes a mouse event.

 ### onMouseLeave
 Type: `function`
 Default: none
 This event handler is triggered whenever the mouse of the user exits the plot area.
 It passes a mouse event.

 ### onMouseMove
 Type: `function`
 Default: none
 This event handler is triggered whenever the mouse of the user moves while in the plot area.
 It passes a mouse event.

+### onTouchStart
+Type: `function`
+The event handler is triggered whenever the finger of the user first touches the plot area.
+It passes a touch event.

+### onTouchMove
+Type: `function`
+This event handler is triggered whenever the finger of the user moves while in the plot area.
+It passes a touch event.

+### onTouchEnd
+Type: `function`
+This event handler is triggered when a touch point of the user lifts off the plot area.
+It passes a touch event.

+### onTouchCancel
+Type: `function`
+This event handler is triggered when a touch point of the user has been disrupted in an implementation-specific manner

 ### Series event handlers

 #### onNearestX
 Type: `function`
 Default: none
 This handler fires when the user moves their mouse somewhere on the plot.
-The handler fires a function that takes two argument: the datapoint with the x value closest to the cursor, and a second object containing: the `innerX` value (x coordinates of the cursor relative to the left of the plot), `index` (position of this datapoint in the dataset, where 0 is the first datapoint, 1 is the second, etc) plus the actual event as `event`.
+The handler fires a function that takes two argument: the datapoint with the x value closest to the cursor or touch point, and a second object containing: the `innerX` value (x coordinates of the cursor relative to the left of the plot), `index` (position of this datapoint in the dataset, where 0 is the first datapoint, 1 is the second, etc) plus the actual event as `event`.

 onNearestX is at the series level, not at the plot level.
-If you attach onNearestX to several series, each time the user moves their mouse, each onNearestX handler will be triggered once with the closest mark of each series.
+If you attach onNearestX to several series, each time the user moves their mouse or touch point, each onNearestX handler will be triggered once with the closest mark of each series.

 ```jsx
 <LineSeries